 During playtime, have your kindergartener be a shopkeeper.
 Gather items from your pantry to stock the shelves of an imaginary store.
 Use coins for buying and selling.
 You’ll give your child, in a fun way, a lasting idea of how business works.

-Once she’s a little older, have your tween clean out your basement and closets, then let her manage a yard sale or flea market booth to sell items your family no longer wants or needs.
-Work with her to set item prices and process the money.
+Tweens can clean out your basement and closets, then manage a yard sale to sell items your family no longer wants.
 Handling inventory, pricing, negotiating prices and keeping up with the cash box is a great way to teach young people about all aspects of money management.
-If she makes a profit, have her deposit the earnings into her Fat Cat Account for kids or a Zard Account for teens.
+If your tween makes a profit, deposit the earnings into a youth savings account.

 Invite others to help teach financial fitness

-Check with your child’s school to see what lessons about money are being taught, then piggyback on them.
-Some elementary schools have created their own pretend currency where kids earn “money” throughout the semester that they can spend later on treats or even to buy time to use their mobile devices during school hours.
+Check with your child’s school to see what money lessons are being taught, then piggyback on them.
+Some middle schools have created their own currency where kids earn “money” throughout the semester which can be spent on treats or even to buy time to use their mobile devices during school hours.

 Use gaming apps to develop strong savers